 “Sounds like we finally agree about something.”

-“I guess I would be childish if I ever agreed with you about something,” he answered dryly.
-“Now I suggest you get set, before I get tired of waiting.”
+He rolled his eyes.
+“I suggest you get set, before I get tired of waiting.”

-“No.” Jerica swung the sword in a large circle to stretch her shoulder, looking at Aerik calmly as his eye brows shot up in a silent challenge against her refusal.
+“No.” Jerica swung the sword in a large circle to stretch her shoulder, looking at Aerik calmly as his eyebrows shot up in response to her refusal.
 “You said it’s you or the dragon.
 I choose dragon.”

 Aerik scoffed.
 “You think you’ve got a better chance of beating a dragon than beating me?
 Do I really intimidate you that much?”